For information on offering workshops and courses for your organization or facility, contact Nancy at email@example.com or 859-750-6710

-Consider this five week series as a primer for your journey into meditation and mindfulness.
-Even if you already have an established or sporadic personal practice, this series can facilitate spending time with your inner stillness, perhaps even experiencing it in novel ways.
+Consider this series as a primer for a journey into meditation and mindfulness.
+Even if you already have an established or sporadic personal practice, consider this series as dedicated time and space to spend with your inner stillness, perhaps even experiencing it in novel ways.

 Each week’s session will include:

-Therapeutic presence has been described as a way of being fully present physically, mentally, emotionally and spiritually with another in order to accompany them in their journey of healing.
+Therapeutic presence has been described as a way of being fully present physically, mentally, emotionally and spiritually with another in order to accompany them in their healing journey.
 We are all called upon to do this work at one time or another either through professional choice or personal responsibility.
-These seven consecutive sessions allow for the examination and definition of how you “show up” in therapeutic interactions in a way that is uniquely yours and serves both you and those with whom you interact.
+These six sessions allow time to examine and define how you “show up” in a way that is uniquely yours and serves both you and those with whom you interact.

 By the end of the series, you will have:

-- Explored and defined how you “show up” with another
+- Explored and defined for yourself how you choose to “show up” with another

 - Acquired specific skill sets for being present physically, mentally, emotionally and spiritually

-- Established your own approach to preparing for, participating in and processing therapeutic interactions
+- Established your own approach to preparing for, participating in and processing interactions

 - Gained concrete and pragmatic tools for addressing burnout and compassion fatigue